Stencyl/stencylpedia/chapter-b/tile-editor.md

 > **Note:** If you're coming here from the [Tiles and Tilesets article](http://www.stencyl.com/help/viewArticle/36/), read on.
 If you found this through a search, we urge you to read the [main Tiles article](http://www.stencyl.com/help/viewArticle/36/) first.

+> **Note:** If using simple physics for the global physics setting, this article does not apply and all tiles will have a collision box equal to the tile size.

 ## Contents